Steve Jobs in front of his parents garage where he started Apple

 Garages can wear many hats- they can be an incubator space for a startup company, or a rehearsal space for a band, a wood-shop, storage unit, or just about anything else you can think of.

-From a construction standpoint, building a garage is pretty much the same as building the exterior shell of a house, except there are no finishes inside.
+From a construction standpoint, having a garage is pretty much the same as building the exterior shell of a house, except there are no finishes inside.
 Like with any new construction project, make sure you permit it with the building department.

 After the kitchen, the garage is the second room in the house with the highest fire risk.
 Building codes have specific provisions for fire prevention in garage construction.
 Most garage fires can be avoided by using some common sense, like safety storing flammable liquids like gasoline away from flames, upgrading dangerous electric panels, and not overloading power outlets.

-One Story/Two Story
+One Story/Two Story Garages

 One Story garages are the most common because they are significantly cheaper to build than two story garages.
 A standard one Story garage costs about $25,000 to build, whereas a two Story garage would cost more than double that, at about $75,000.
 The reason for the large jump up in cost is because the 2-story garage needs to have a stronger foundation.
 Many people would love to have a two story garage, but don’t have the budget for it.